akselsoft/pet/index.md

 ## 🚀 Explore PET

 - [📘 What Is Pattern Existence Theory?](./theory/)
-  Learn how PET shifts focus from abstract minds to survival-based pattern logic.
+  Learn how PET shifts focus from abstract minds to continuity-based pattern logic.

 - [💡 Ideas](./ideas)
   Dive into some ideas of how PET might show up including possible [schemas](./ideas/schema)